Clinical Trials Logo

 Clinical Trial Summary

 Type and Aim of Research This research will be conducted as a randomised controlled experimental study design to test the effect of web-based diabetes education on the quality of life and self-care activities of individuals with Type 2 Diabetes.
 Place and Time of the Study This research will be conducted between September 2023 and March 2024 with individuals registered to the Cyprus Turkish Diabetes Association.
 Population and Sample of the Study The population of the study consisted of individuals with Type-2 diabetes who applied to the Cyprus Turkish Diabetes Centre.
 The sample of the study included individuals with type-2 diabetes who met the inclusion criteria at the Turkish Cypriot Diabetes Centre.
 Sample size was calculated using G Power statistical programme (n=74).
 In order to evaluate the effectiveness in the experimental and control groups, simple randomisation was performed to ensure the similarity of the two groups.
 Randomisation was applied after the pre-tests.
-The data of the study will be collected by Sociodemographic Data Form, Diabetes Specific Quality of Life Scale, Diabetes Self-Care Activities Questionnaire, Website Analysis and Measurement Inventory and DISCERN Measurement tool.
+The data of the study will be collected by Sociodemographic Data Form, Diabetes Specific Quality of Life Scale, Diabetes Self-Care Activities Questionnaire, Website Analysis and Measurement Inventory.
 The forms will be applied to the participants face to face.
 People in the experimental group, whose information was sent to the researcher, will receive reminder messages twice a week (Wednesday-Friday) during the 3-month follow-up period via the website.
 No intervention will be applied to the control group.
 The post-test will be applied.

 Clinical Trial Description